 Section 2: State Board of Education Outcomes Response Description A. How is social/emotional growth being measured?
-Behavior Tracking Data Sheets SAEBRS screener given in Fall, Winter, Spring Office Referral Data Data gathered weekly for coaching/safety calls Antecedent/Behavior/Consequence data analyzed for Tier 3 students B. What are the targets/goals related to social/emotional growth?
-Cottonwood Elementary will assist students in developing, improving and maintaining social-emotional skills to help them be successful and responsible middle school and high school students.
+Behavior Tracking Data Sheets 2.
+Office Referral Data 3.
+Attendance Data 4.
+Behavior Plan Goals 5.
+Data gathered weekly for coaching/safety calls 6.
+Antecedent/Behavior/Consequence data analyzed for Tier 3 students B. What are the targets/goals related to social/emotional Cottonwood Elementary will assist students in growth? developing, improving and maintaining social- emotional skills to help them be successful and responsible middle school and high school students.
 Students will have the social-emotional skills to achieve postsecondary success as measured by a 20% decrease in the number of social emotional behavior offenses by 2027.
-Students will have the social-emotional skills to achieve postsecondary success as measured by a 7% annual decrease in the number of students who are chronically absent by 2027.
-C. How do you determine students are ready for Kindergarten? (only if building serves Kindergarteners) Current state: Kindergarten Roundup, ASQ screener for all incoming kindergartners, updates from Heartland preschool teachers.Desired state: All students will enter Kindergarten with the social skills and academic skills necessary to be a successful student.
+2. Students will have the social-emotional skills to achieve postsecondary success as measured by a 7% annual decrease in the number of students who are chronically absent by 2027.
+C. How do you determine students are ready for Kindergarten? (only if building serves Kindergarteners) Current state: Kindergarten Roundup, ASQ screener for all incoming kindergarten students, and updates from Heartland preschool teachers through transition meetings.
+The Behavior Interventionist implements and schedules the ASQ screener.
+Desired state: All students will enter Kindergarten with the social skills and academic skills necessary to be a successful student.
 Incoming students have attended preschool for at least one year prior to starting Kindergarten.
-D. What are the targets/goals related to Kindergarten Readiness? (only if building serves Kindergarteners) Communicating with Pre-K teachers of future Kindergarten students in public and private preschools of these incoming students.
+D. What are the targets/goals related to Kindergarten Readiness? (only if building serves Kindergarteners) Communicating with public and private Pre-K teachers to assess Kindergarten Readiness skills of these incoming students.
 100% of Kindergarten students complete the ASQ screener.
 Alignment of curriculum and expectations with Pre-K teachers so Kindergarten students and parents will have a better understanding of academic and social skills needed to be successful students.
 E. How are successes of Individual Plans of Study being measured?
+NA

-NA F. What are the targets/goals related to postsecondary completion/attendance? (only if building serves Grade 12) NA G. How are you ensuring students are civically engaged?
-Current state: Kindergarten has firefighters visit, 1st grade makes cards and delivers them to local rest homes, 2nd grade has a food drive with items taken to the local food bank, 4th grade has the mobile fire house visit to teach fire prevention, and 5th grade gathers trash at the local park for Arbor Day.
-All students receive a Constitution Day lesson, send Thank You cards to hospital workers, and participate in Kansas Day activities.
+F. What are the targets/goals related to postsecondary completion/attendance? (only if building serves Grade 12) NA G. How are you ensuring students are civically engaged?
+Current state: Civic Engagement Activities include, firefighters visiting Kindergarten students, 1st grade makes cards and delivers them to local rest homes, 2nd grade has a food drive with items taken to the local food bank, 4th grade has the mobile fire house visit to teach fire prevention, and 5th grade gathers trash at the local park for Arbor Day.
+All students receive a Constitution Day lesson, send Thank You cards to hospital workers, Gardening Club, and participate in Kansas Day activities.
 Desired state: All teachers and all grade levels will plan and execute service projects each quarter that focus on community engagement.